 ACTION 3.
 ENABLE WORLD-CLASS RESEARCH

-- Implementation of the Preparatory Phase of the European Solar Telescope (EST)
+- European Solar Telescope (EST)

 ACTION 4.
 CONTINUE TO IMPROVE THE QUALITY AND QUANTITY OF THE SERVICES AND SUPPORTING INFRASTRUCTURES AT THE OOCC